sonatype/helm3-charts/CONTRIBUTING.md

 Here are the general rules to follow when commenting on PRs for this repo:

-* When leaving comments on a PR, leave them all as individual comments as opposed to "Starting a Review".
-This is because some people prefer to receive each comment as a separate email.
 * When responding to a comment, always blockquote what you are responding to (even if it is the entire previous comment).
 This allows the emails to have the necessary conversation context that they otherwise lack
 * When you as the PR author make a change in response to a comment, respond to that comment and include the commit hash